 In the dust storm that day, there was more than one bad weather crash on I-84, resulting in one death and some very serious injuries.

 Among the injured was the woman who was driving this car.

 She had a broken neck, a skull fracture, and spinal cord injury.

 A highway dust storm

-As the dust blew along I-84, several trucker drivers drove into what police later called an “intense dust storm” with “less than 10 feet of visibility.”
+As the dust blew along I-84, several truckers drove into what police later called an “intense dust storm” with “less than 10 feet of visibility.”

 Some semi-truck drivers started to slow down and pull off the road.